Macintosh

 The Macintosh started development in 1979 with Jef Raskin leading it.
 It was going to be a consumer computer, low-cost and easy to use.
 During this time, Steve Jobs was on the Lisa team, the first Apple computer to use a GUI and mouse, but by 1982, he was kicked off the team by the Apple board of directors for demanding too much of the team and so he moved to the Macintosh team.
 The Macintosh was never meant to have a GUI but instead just a text-based machine until Jobs took over its developmetn and decided to make it a less expensive alternative to the Lisa.

 Jobs gathered employees from around Apple, even some externally, to join the Macintosh team and they went on to be known as pirates.
 In January, 1983, during an off-site repeat at Carmel, Jobs famously said "It's better to be a pirate than join the navy."
 He was trying to encapsulate the past spirit of Apple, back when it was just him and a small group of people working in his parents garage.
 No bureaucracy, no formality.
-Some team members believed that that 'pirate' spirit didn't last for long as the team "were growing more like the Navy every day".
+Some team members believed that that 'pirate' spirit didn't last for long as the team "were growing more like the Navy every day."
+Macintosh was the computer to introduced Apple's philosophy of software and hardware being tightly intigrated.

 Marketing